melle2/conanexiles-ds/README.md

 ## DISCLAIMER!!

 I've tested the image/setup on my VPS.
-On the environment everything worked as expected.
-Not only a completely new game, but I was even able to start my old game which some time had been created from the implementation by alinmear at https://github.com/alinmear/docker-conanexiles.
+On this environment everything worked as expected.
+Not only a completely new game, but I was even able to start my old game which at some time back had been created based on the implementation by alinmear at https://github.com/alinmear/docker-conanexiles.
 But as this project is not maintained anymore I've created my own Docker image.
 However, as I don't know each and every setup, it could be that something is not working as expected.